AMICI-dev/AMICI/INSTALL.md

 The MATLAB interface requires the Mathworks Symbolic Toolbox for model generation via `amiwrap(...)`, but not for execution of precompiled models.
 Currently MATLAB R2018a or newer is not supported (see https://github.com/ICB-DCM/AMICI/issues/307)

-The Python interface requires Python 3.6 or newer and `cblas` library to be installed.
+The python interface requires python 3.6 or newer and `cblas` library to be installed.
 Windows installations via pip are currently not supported, but users may try to install amici using the build scripts provided for the C++ interface (these will by default automatically install the python module).

 The C++ interface requires `cmake` and `cblas` to be installed.